The Tennessee Three: History

-Luther Perkins died from injuries sustained in a house fire in August 1968, after reportedly having fallen asleep with a lit cigarette.
-Bob Wootton filled in as the group's guitarist at a performance the following month, and continued with the band.
+Luther Perkins died from injuries sustained in a house fire in August 1968 after reportedly having fallen asleep with a lit cigarette.
+Bob Wootton filled in as the group's guitarist at a performance the following month and then continued with the band.
 He participated in their landmark February 1969 performance with Cash at San Quentin State Prison, when the singer's live album was recorded.

-In 1971, the group recorded an instrumental album dedicated to Perkins: The Tennessee Three: The Sound Behind Johnny Cash.
+In 1971, the group (without Cash and Carl Perkins) recorded an instrumental album dedicated to Luther Perkins: The Tennessee Three: The Sound Behind Johnny Cash.

 Through the 1970s, the Tennessee Three continued to work as Cash's studio and stage backing group.
 One major exception occurred in 1975 when Columbia Records, seeking to update Cash's sound, had the singer record an album with a new set of session musicians (including members of Elvis Presley's touring band), titled John R. Cash.
-This was the only major Cash recording of the era on which no member of the Tennessee Three participated.
+This was the only major Cash recording of the era on which no member of The Tennessee Three participated.
 The album was unsuccessful.
 The next album released, Look at Them Beans, reinstated both the Tennessee Three as core session musicians and the accompanying Johnny Cash sound.

 In 1980, Marshall Grant left to become manager of the Statler Brothers.
-He decided to discontinue using the name, "The Tennessee Three", ostensibly for legal reasons (Grant had filed a lawsuit against Cash, which was settled out-of-court years later).
+Cash decided to discontinue using the name "The Tennessee Three", ostensibly for legal reasons (Grant had filed a lawsuit against Cash, which was settled out of court years later).
 The reconstituted band was called The Great Eighties Eight after Grant left.
-Since that time, others joined the group, with Wootton and Holland remaining off-and-on as the group's anchors.
+Others joined the group after that, with Holland and (usually) Wootton remaining as the group's anchors.

-In September 1989, Cash hired Kerry Marx and Steve Logan as guitarist and bassist, respectively, and renamed the group The Johnny Cash Show Band.
-By the early 1990s, the band consisted of Bob Wootton (guitar), W.S.
-Holland (drums), Dave Roe (upright bass), the singer's son John Carter Cash (rhythm guitar), and Earl Poole Ball (piano).
+In September 1989, Cash hired Kerry Marx and Steve Logan as lead guitarist and bassist, respectively, and renamed the group The Johnny Cash Show Band.
+By the early 1990s, the band consisted of Bob Wootton (guitar), WS Holland (drums), Dave Roe (upright bass), the singer's son John Carter Cash (rhythm guitar), and Earl Poole Ball (piano).
 This was the final configuration of the Johnny Cash Show Band until Cash's death in 2003.
-(Marty Stuart joined the group on guitar for a one-off performance of Cash's version of "Rusty Cage" on The Tonight Show with Jay Leno in 1996).
+(Marty Stuart joined the group on guitar for a one-off performance of Cash's version of "Rusty Cage" on The Tonight Show with Jay Leno in 1996.)
 The group made its final appearance backing Cash (with Marshall Grant in a surprise appearance on string bass) on April 6, 1999, while taping a TNT television special in New York City.